datwaft/nvim.conf/installation_linux.md

 # Linux Installation Instructions
 **Written by:** datwaft

-It's recommended to add this folder to PATH like this:
+It's recommended to add this folder to `$PATH` like this:
 ```shell
 echo "export PATH=\$PATH:~/.local/bin" >> ~/.profile
 source ~/.profile